 - Masks mandatory for all faculty, staff, and students

-- Daily health screenings of all students, faculty, and staff; infrared monitors at entrances as an additional temperature screen
+- Daily health screenings of all students, faculty, staff, and visitors

 - Designated quarantine space—Q Room—for persons who develop COVID symptoms while on campus